d8660091/dotfiles/README.md

 ![emacs screenshot][emacs-image]

+### Usage
+To use the Emacs config, just backup your .emacs and .emacs.d files, then copy the .emacs file to your home directory and restart Emacs.

 ### Supported Languages:
 Emacs natively support many languages, but the following languages are supported with extra configurations.
 * Elisp